|

 looked away when they saw him looking their way.
 One woman waved and smiled

 and nearly fell off her chair when he waved back.
-"When we've finished
+“When we’ve

 And they did.
 The Doctor stepped out onto the pavement and looked at it.